How to better organize your life

 “If you have to eat the frog, eat it in one bite and then continue with your day.
 The more you hesitate to do it, the harder it will be”, she would tell me.

 If you need to do something hard and/or important, especially if you dread it, do it first, within the first few hours of your workday.
-It will give you a sense of accomplishment and wind at your back to continue your day successfully.
+It will give you a sense of accomplishment and provide the wind at your back to help you continue your day successfully.

 💡 If you’re interested in the Eat the Frog technique, you should check out this great article!